security-companion/security-awareness-training/security-awareness-training-en.md

 # Social engineering

-- Methods that attackers use to elicit sensitive information from employees, often using pressure and trying to elicit sympathy
+- Definition: Methods that attackers use to elicit sensitive information from employees, often using pressure and trying to elicit sympathy
 - Especially receptionists need to be careful when receiving calls or welcoming a so called "printer repair technician" on the campus
 - Examples:
   - if a bank transfer ordered by the supposed boss is not made immediately, high reminder costs are threatened